 The complex picture painted by the Allies for the Axis’ benefit managed to convince Hitler to redeploy forces to reinforce both the Norwegian coast, and the Pas-de-Calais.
 In doing so, it reduced the forces available to defend Normandy.

-Based on agent GARBO’s clear warning to Germany that the Allied invasion of Normandy was a diversionary measure, and that the major offensive would come later from the fictitious FUSAG stationed in southeast England, Germany never redeployed their massive defensive build up in Calais.
+Based on agent GARBO’s clear warning to Germany that the Allied invasion of Normandy was a diversionary measure, and the actual major offensive would come later from the fictitious FUSAG stationed in southeast England, Germany did not redeploy any of their divisions that composed the defensive build up in Calais to repell the Allied armies then in Normandy.

-Eisenhower would not simply receive the 48 hours he required post-invasion, Pujol’s efforts would keep German reinforcements in Calais for nearly two months, awaiting an invasion that would never come by armies that never existed.
+Eisenhower would not only receive the 48 hours he required post-invasion landings.
+Agent GARBO’s efforts kept German reinforcements in Calais for nearly two months post D-Day; awaiting an invasion that would never come by armies that never existed.

-When German intelligence eventually inquired why the attack at Calais never commenced, Pujol responded by saying that it never became necessary as the diversionary attack in Normandy had been so successful.
+When German intelligence eventually inquired why the attack on Calais never commenced, Pujol responded by saying that it never became necessary as the diversionary attack in Normandy had been so successful.

 (Article Continues Below...)